 - A network operator shall be able to provide PS only subscription without the need to assigning an unique MSISDN per device or subscription.

+- If no (unique or common) MSISDN is assigned to a PS only subscription, the IMSI shall be used as charging identifier.

 - Remote MTC Device configuration shall still be supported for subscriptions without an MSISDN.